kickitharder/Meade-LX200-Classic--ASCOM-Driver/README.md

 -   Magnitude
 -   Object type
 -   Size (or moon phase)
--   Quality of the object.
+-   Quality of the object